bbejeck/multiple-events-kafka-summit-europe-2021/README.md

 #### 3. Configure the properties

 To get started running any code you'll need to configure the required properties.
-In the `src/main/resources` directory you'll find a file named `config.properties.orig`, creata a copy of that file and rename it to `config.properties`.
+In the `src/main/resources` directory you'll find a file named `config.properties.orig`, create a copy of that file and rename it to `config.properties`.
 The project configured Git to ignore the `config.properties` file as it contains the key and password that the code will use to interact with the broker and Schema Registry on Confluent.
 So this file should _*never get checked in*_!